 About Verizon Wireless

-In a nutshell, Verizon and AT&T and T-Mobile are the remaining major carriers after the end of the Sprint brand.
+In a nutshell, Verizon and AT&T, and T-Mobile are the remaining major carriers after the end of the Sprint brand.
 As was mentioned, our CDMA carrier uses its own Network towers to bring service to its subscribers.
 Hence, the reason users find it more reliable as it’s always given priority before its MVNOs (mobile virtual network operators) whenever there’s a network issue.

-The said MVNOs include free government cell phones providers like enTouch Wireless and Prepaid/ postpaid services like our Xfinity Mobile, Affinity Cellular, and TracFone.
+The said MVNOs include free government cell phone providers like enTouch Wireless and Prepaid/ postpaid services like our Xfinity Mobile, Affinity Cellular, and TracFone.
 Several of the TracFone brands, including Straight Talk, Net10 Wireless, Page Plus Cellular, and Total Wireless are also resellers of the Verizon network.
 However, Straight Talk and Net10 also use T-Mobile and AT&T spectrum, but we might see that changing after Verizon acquires TracFone.